wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

   | Highlights:

   - Ansible based Automation for Server and Storage provisioning and decomissioning
-  - Automation of re-occuring reporting activities with Ansible, AWX and Java
+  - Automation of reporting activities with Ansible, AWX and Java
+  - Transforming the Engineering Team towards DevOps methodology and GitOps mindset
-  - Development of internal Web (HTML, CSS, JavaScript) and CLI (Bash, Python) tools for administrative tasks
+  - Development and maintenance of internal Web and CLI tools for re-occuring administrative tasks

   | Summary: